jmcnally17/pacman-old/README.md

 ## Running Locally

 This app can be run on your localhost.
-However, a number of frameworks need to be installed which requires some setup to do:
+However, a number of frameworks need to be installed which requires some setup to do.

 ### Getting Started